kenvilar/djangoblog/README.md

 # djangoblog
-Simple Django Blog Site that will merge later to an advance django
+Django Blog Site.
+Will merge later to an advance django